The rules of engagement

 It’s the million-dollar question for all educators: how do I keep my learners engaged?
 And elearning is no different.
 We’ve discovered that incorporating elements of surprise and wonder in our programmes keeps learners eager to know more.
 We know that things like breaking down learning into sections, giving ownership and gently increasingly the difficulty are all great ways to encourage learners to keep going.

-I think we’re great at this as an industry - we’re passionate about finding out what helps learners retain information and what keeps them coming back for more.
+We’re great at this as an industry - we’re passionate about finding out what helps learners retain information and what keeps them coming back for more.
 We now know a great deal about what makes our learners tick and we’re constantly finding new ways to apply that knowledge.
 But we need to keep asking: what’s next?
 What’s out there to help us do this better?

 We’ve been using games in our elearning for a while.
 Learners have told us that they are not necessarily looking for something that replicates the very high production values of their console games – rather something that makes them ‘feel’ how they do when they play those blockbuster titles.
 We need to develop solutions that appeal to emotions on a primitive level.